RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 To delete a subscription, click on the **Delete** button at the bottom of the form.
 You are prompted to confirm before your subscription is actually deleted.
-The delete only occurs if the subscription **does not have any databases**.
+The delete only succeeds if the subscription **does not have any databases**.
 If it does, you must first delete the databases.